takao8/MLTSAProject/README.md

 # Deliverable
 The output for this project is a model that will be used to predict NEPOOL energy usage.
 This model will forecast the next 1 - 6 months of energy usage in the New England region.

+# Bibliography
+[1] B. Yildiz, J.I.
+Bilbao, A.B.
+Sproul, "A review and analysis of regression and machine learning models on commercial building electricity load forecasting," in IEEE Transactions on Power Systems, vol. 73, pp. 1104-1122, June 2017.

+[2] D. C. Park, M. A. El-Sharkawi, R. J. Marks, L. E. Atlas and M. J. Damborg, "Electric load forecasting using an artificial neural network," in IEEE Transactions on Power Systems, vol. 6, no. 2, pp. 442-449, May 1991.